Physics has been added to My Courses

 Methods of Assessment

-The A-level is entirely assessed by written examination at the end of the course.
+The A level grade is entirely assessed by written examination at the end of the course.
 Students will complete a range of practical activities; and the knowledge and understanding of these will also be assessed within the written exams.
-Practical skills will also be assessed by teacher observation in class for the A-level qualification.
+You will complete twelve required practicals in which you will provide evidence to achieve a practical endorsement alongside you’re A Level grade.

 Over the course of the two years of teaching there will be regular Key Assessments to check on progress and identify where students need extra support to achieve their full potential.